Controlling energy delivery with bistable nanostructures: Design principles for controlled energy delivery

-To make progress, the Source must overcome its energy barrier faster when it is part of the complex than it would on its own.
-Following prior work~\cite{agud21,muno23} on mechanical catalysts, we can use the Machine itself to lower the activation energy of the Source.
+In ATP hydrolysis, motor proteins or other ATPase enzymes lower the activation barrier for the ATP-to-ADP transition by binding most strongly to the transition state~\cite{paul48}.
+For us, the Machine plays the role of the enzyme, using its own geometry to pull the Source towards its transition state and lower the barrier to activation.
+Following prior work~\cite{agud21,muno23} on mechanical catalysts, this will allow the Source to overcome its energy barrier faster when it is part of the complex.
 The key step is to introduce an offset in the length of the dimers in their closed states.
-For example, keeping $\EM(m)$ fixed to the curve in Fig.~\ref{fig:mechanism_explainer}\textsf{A}, now consider $\ES(s)$ shown by the blue curve in Fig.~\ref{fig:mechanism_explainer}\textsf{D}.
-Here, the charged state of the Source is located at $s=0.6$, and the energy barrier is roughly aligned with the uncharged state of the Machine (dashed vertical line), consistent with Pauling's notion that enzymes bind most strongly to the transition state of a substrate~\cite{paul48}.
+For example, the blue $\ES(s)$ curve in Fig.~\ref{fig:mechanism_explainer}\textsf{D} and the black $\EM(m)$ curve in Fig.~\ref{fig:mechanism_explainer}\textsf{A} have a clear difference in the length at the closed minima, and the transition state of the Source is roughly aligned with the minimum of the Machine, consistent with Pauling's notion that enzymes bind most strongly to the transition state of a substrate~\cite{paul48}.

 Now, as the Source begins to fluctuate open, it is pulled by the Machine due to the attractive interactions between the dimer ends.
 Thus, part of the energetic cost of opening the Source is compensated by the Machine-Source binding, causing the barrier to drop significantly.
-This can be seen in the yellow curve in Fig.~\ref{fig:mechanism_explainer}\textsf{D}, which has a barrier of only about $2.5\,\kT$, compared to the original activation energy of $10\,\kT$.
+This can be seen in the gray curve in Fig.~\ref{fig:mechanism_explainer}\textsf{D}, which has a barrier of only about $2.5\,\kT$, compared to the original activation energy of $10\,\kT$.
 Importantly, the details of this offset matter, and achieving such a reduced barrier involves a complex interplay between the amount of offset, the binding energy and interaction range, and the curvature of $\ES(s)$ near the top of the barrier.
-In Methods, we discuss how we navigate this interplay through a differentiable state-based model that approximates the dynamics of the system.
-In short, we identify the minima and transition states in $E_\text{min}(m,s)$ and calculate the gradient of the initial energy barrier with respect to the parameters that govern $\ES(s)$, allowing us to fine-tune the barrier height.
+To navigate this complex design space, we have developed a differentiable state-based model that approximates certain dynamical features of the system.
+This procedure is discussed in detail in the SM, and an illustrative example appears in the next subsection.